Expungement

 Serious Penalties

-The time limit for expungement of criminal records for serious offenses is 10 years.
-The following are considered serious penalties:
+The time limit for expungement of criminal records for serious offenses is ten years.
+The following are considered severe penalties:

 • Permanent revisable imprisonment.